- posted by:

 The group is elitist, claiming a special, exalted status for itself, its leader(s) and members (for example, the leader is considered the Messiah, a special being, an avatar—or the group and/or the leader is on a special mission to save humanity).

-I’ve only met one Christian who hasn’t got an elitist attitude towards being a Christian.
+I’ve met several Christians who haven’t got an elitist attitude towards being a Christian.
 All others I have met seem to believe calling themselves Christian means they are morally superior to others.
 We all know this isn’t true.

 The group has a polarized us-versus-them mentality, which may cause conflict with the wider society.
 Evident in their treatment of the LGBTI community, past permitted slavery, Salem Witch trials and general superiority complexes.